pschlatt/DuckDuckBooze/README.md

 ## About

 DuckDuckBooze is a group project between four students while at Turing School of Sofware and Design's Backend Engineering program.
-The aim of the project is to hone the following skills:
+The aim of the project is to use the following skills:

 - Advanced database queries and manipulation using ActiveRecord and SQL
 - Basic HTML/CSS layout and design for UX/UI